steemit/smt-whitepaper/smt-manual/manual.md

 ### Token units

-Initial token generation is driven by a contributions of *STEEM units* from contributors.
+Initial token generation is driven by a contribution of *STEEM units* from contributors.
 To simplify rounding concerns, a contribution must be an integer number of STEEM units.
 The ICO creator sets the size of a STEEM unit, it can be large or small.